CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 ## Introduction

 This repository contains code and documentation for a machine learning project aimed at predicting real estate prices in Belgium.
-The project was undertaken for Immo Eliza, a real estate company, to assist in pricing properties accurately.
+The project was undertaken for Becode as a project to learn the ML skills.

 ## Mission